dotnet/docs-maui/docs/user-interface/controls/label.md

 }
 ```

-The `HyperlinkSpan` class defines a `Url` property, and associated `BindableProperty`, and the constructor sets the hyperlink appearance and the `TapGestureRecognizer` that will respond when the hyperlink is tapped.
+The `HyperlinkSpan` class defines a `Url` property, and associated <xref:Microsoft.Maui.Controls.BindableProperty>, and the constructor sets the hyperlink appearance and the `TapGestureRecognizer` that will respond when the hyperlink is tapped.
 When a `HyperlinkSpan` is tapped, the `TapGestureRecognizer` will respond by executing the `Launcher.OpenAsync` method to open the URL, specified by the `Url` property, in a web browser.

 The `HyperlinkSpan` class can be consumed by adding an instance of the class to the XAML: